ucl-robotics-ai/test-platform-soft-robotics/README.md

 # Repository-for-a-soft-robotics-evaluation-platform

 This repository aims to provide a solution for designing a characterisation and control platform for pneumatic-driven soft robotic system.
 The platform design follows a top-down approach, starting from the analysis of the required functionalities of a platform to providing a specific design.
-Please note the design varieties exists, only one solution is provided here.
-We aim to provide some insights and inspirations of designing a platform to the soft robots community, especially for new starters.
+Please note the design variety exists, only one solution is provided here.
+We aim to provide some insights and inspirations of designing a platform, which might be useful to the soft robots community, especially for new starters.

 This repository incudes the CAD files for the platform, the designed GUI and the Simulink example for the inverse kinematics implementation using MATLAB/Simulink.